Felony dog attack laws ::

 New Mexico

-New Mexico statute § 77-1A-6 was enacted in 2005 after a young child was attacked by a pit bull.3 SB 432 defined "dangerous" and "potentially dangerous" dogs and the requirements for owning such dogs.
-The statue also set forth felony penalties when "an owner knew of the propensity of a dog to inflict serious injury" or "the dog had previously been found by a court to be a dangerous or potentially dangerous dog" and the dog inflicts serious injuries on a domestic animal or human.
+New Mexico statute § 77-1A-6 was enacted in 2005 after a young child was attacked by a pit bull.4 SB 432 defined "dangerous" and "potentially dangerous" dogs and the requirements for owning such animals.
+The statue also set forth felony penalties when "an owner knew of the propensity of a dog to inflict serious injury" or "the dog had previously been found by a court to be a dangerous or potentially dangerous dog" and the dog inflicts serious injury or death on a domestic animal or human being.

 New Mexico Felony Dog Attack Law